alexdelorenzo/html_wrapper/README.md

 ## Example
-A bit faster to instantiate and parse HTML.
+Faster to instantiate and parse HTML.
 Suits my needs.

 ```
 In [1]: import bs4